 If you’re staying in Hoi An long term, you will need to consider getting a scooter or motorbike.
-Public transport is cheap but limited, and the heavy traffic makes owning a car impractical.
+Public transport is cheap but not the best.
+However the heavy traffic makes owning a car impractical.

 Prices are so cheap that you can get a restaurant meal for under US$5.
 If you want lunch from a street cart, it will be about US$1.
 As with other places in Asia, you can avoid cooking your own meals altogether and not be out of pocket.

 The capital of the Dominican Republic is a picturesque colonial city in the Caribbean.
 The city was built by Bartholomew Columbus, brother of Christopher Columbus.
 Santo Domingo was the second Spanish city in the New World.

 Santo Domingo is unusual in the Hispanic Caribbean for having French influence—the island was ruled by France from 1801 until 1821.
 French style architecture remains in Santo Domingo, sitting alongside the Spanish.

 Santo Domingo has a diverse restaurant and food scene.
 Depending on what you are looking for, you can find anything from traditional eateries and comedores to fine eating.
 A special mention goes out for the astounding variety of fresh seafood.